Merit-based prestigious scholarships and fellowships enable select students the opportunity

-to undertake undergraduate or graduate studies or research experiences, either domestically
+to undertake graduate studies or research experiences, either domestically or abroad.

-or abroad.
-Candidates who are awarded these scholarships have achieved meaningful
+Candidates who are awarded these scholarships have achieved meaningful recognition

 The road to earning these nationally competitive awards is rigorous and personally

 challenging.
-Your commitment is required, and the faculty and staff of the University
+Your commitment is required, but the faculty and staff of the University

-of Dallas stands with you and will provide the support you need.
+of Dallas stand with you and will provide the support you need.

 As you discern whether or not pursuing a prestigious fellowship is aligned to your